pennmem/ptsa/docs/ramdata.rst

 Even though PTSA is a general Python framework for time series analysis, it has some built-in modules that facilitate working with various formats of EEG data and associated experimental data.
-In this section we will see how to efficiently ready and process data store in formats used byt DARPA RAM project.
+In this section we will see how to efficiently ready and process data store in formats used by the DARPA RAM project.

 Let's start by looking at how to read experimental events stored in Matlab Format.
 The class we will use is called ``BaseEventReader``.